shivannis/xandr-docs-public/xandr-docs/articles/monetize/campaign-monitor.md

 You can also click through directly to any creatives that may be causing alerts.
 Click the Status button to see alert details.

-## Getting the most out of campaign monitor
+## Getting the Most out of Campaign Monitor

 There are a few tweaks you can make during line item and campaign set up to improve how helpful the Campaign Monitor is to you.